QuantEcon/lecture-python-programming.myst/lectures/sympy.md

 To evaluate the sum, we can `lamdify` the formula.

-The lamdified expression can take vectors as input for $x$ and $y$ and compute the result
+The lamdified expression can take numeric values as input for $x$ and $y$ and compute the result

 ```{code-cell} ipython3
 sum_xy = lambdify([x, y], sum_xy)